Trudeau’s Political Breath is Running Out

 Trudeau’s political breath is faltering

-The Liberal Party of Canada recently experienced a significant setback, losing in the crucial by-election in a key Montreal riding.
+The Liberal Party of Canada experienced a new and very significant failure, losing in a crucial by-election in Montreal.

-This election, which was widely publicized, was seen as a barometer of the current political climate in Canada.
-Justin Trudeau, the Prime Minister and leader of the Liberals, was already in a precarious position, and this defeat has further worsened the situation.
-Although the loss was by less than one percent, the election became so intense and captivating that more than 90 candidates registered, creating the largest and longest ballot in Canadian history.
+This election, which had widespread campaigning, was depicted as a barometer of current Canadian politics.
+The situation of Justin Trudeau, the Prime Minister and leader of the Liberals, was already very precarious, and with this defeat, it has worsened.
+Although this loss was by less than one percent, the election became so sensitive and captivating that over 90 candidates registered, creating the largest and longest ballot in Canadian history.

 Trudeau's Political Breath is Running Out